• Home

 LOLEK

 American parents probably aren’t going to consider this Polish nickname for Charles.
 But it’s worth mentioning, if only because it’s the childhood nickname of Pope John Paul II, born Karol Wojtyła.
-Adding -ek is a favorite way to form diminutives in Polish; the Lo- comes from the second syllable of Karol.
+Adding -ek is a favorite way to form diminutives in Polish; the Lo- comes (sort of) from the second syllable of Karol.
 It’s not intuitive, but there’s no question it’s a Charles nickname associated with a notable figure.

 MORE VARIATIONS